raomeiza/raomeiza-lendqr-fe-test/README.md

 3. Contains at least a number
 4. Contains at least a special character

+## Features
+some of the defining features of this app are:

+1. fully optimized for mobile, tablet and desktop views
+2. cross browser compatible
+3. PWA enabled i.e can be installed in both android, tablet and desktop computers as a standalone application
+4. uses the react-mui templating framework

+## Drawbacks
+some of the drawbacks(difference between the app built and the figma template given as guide) of this application are:
+1. The icons the app uses(as specified in the figma design) are majorly font-awesome duotone which is a paid varsion so i could'nt get some of them as i'm not a subscriber

 ## Available Scripts

 In the project directory, you can run: